rust-lang/atom-ide-rust/README.md

    # rls.toml
    features = ["serde"]
    ```
- - Graceful handling of Rls being missing from the distribution _(which is somewhat common on the nightly channel)_
+ - Graceful handling of Rls being missing from the distribution _(which is/was somewhat common on the nightly channel)_
    * Warns before installing a rust version without Rls or when using an already installed one
    * Automatic detection of, and prompt to install, the latest working dated release